Squirrel, like many other types of small game, makes good eating. That is provided you have a good squirrel recipe handy.

 Enough is enough, time to work on squirrel population control.
 We eat what we hunt, which means it’s time to research squirrel recipes!

-Squirrel are part of a robust small game hunting tradition in the US, and a great way to introduce kids to hunting.
-Even if you’re not hunting, small squirrel traps can be remarkably effective for the squirrels in your attic.
-If you know the right technique, it takes less than a minute to gut a squirrel.
-After that, most squirrel recipes have you part up the squirrel into cuts, and here’s how to do that.
+Squirrel is part of a robust small game hunting tradition in the US, and a great way to introduce kids to hunting.
+Even if you’re not hunting, small squirrel traps can be remarkably effective for the squirrels in your attic, or you can go old school and use a figure 4 deadfall trap.

 Fried Squirrel Recipes

-Frying squirrels helps retain moisture in the meat, and the frying oil adds richness to an otherwise lean meat.
-Fried squirrel is often served with biscuits and gravy.
+Frying squirrels helps retain moisture in the meat, and the frying oil adds richness to otherwise lean meat.
+Fried squirrel is often served with biscuits and gravy, and that’s how I make it.

 Squirrel Stew Recipes